 When you combine the bright associative colors of heroes and the monochromatic drab backgrounds, you create a color scheme that seems to encapsulate the worldview of the 300 director.
 A kind of ironic discordance.

-Not just from losing his parents and the destruction of Metropolis, but of the death of Robin, according to an interview with the director of Batman vs Superman himself.
+Not just from losing his parents and the destruction of Metropolis, but of the death of Robin, according to a Zack Snyder interview.

 That Robin is often associated with red drives this point home even further.

-How to Use Color in Film: 50+ Examples of Movie Color Palettes
+How to Use Color in Film 50+ Examples